Gabaldonlab/crossmapper/README.md

                         separated by whitespace.
 NOTE: Keep the same order of listing as for genome files (default: None)
 ```

+# Step by step tutorial
+We have created a Step-by-Step tutorial with detailed description of options and steps performed by Crossmapper.
+We guied the user from the initial software installation and setup untill the interpretations of the obtained results.

 # Contact and reporting